Can You Get Disability If You've Used Alcohol Or Drugs?

 Whether drug or alcohol use will affect a claimant's eligibility for disability benefits hinges on whether it contributes to the claimant's disabling medical condition.
 If a claimant's drug or alcohol abuse is deemed a material contributing factor to a medical impairment, that claimant will not win disability benefits based on that impairment.
 Materiality is determined by asking these questions: Is the medical condition for which the claimant alleges disability exacerbated (made worse) -- or even caused -- by alcohol or drug use?
 Would the medical condition improve enough not to be disabling if the claimant stopped using drugs or alcohol?
 If the answer to these questions is yes, the claimant's drug or alcohol use will be considered material to the alleged impairment, and the claimant may be found ineligible to receive disability benefits.
 This evaluation is called a drug and alcohol abuse (DAA) determination.
-Of course, if the applicant has another medical condition, one that's severely debilitating and completely unrelated to the one caused by or exacerbated by drugs or alcohol, he or she could get disability benefits based on that condition, regardless of drug or alcohol use.
+Of course, if the claimant has another medical condition, one that's severely debilitating and completely unrelated to the one caused by or exacerbated by drugs or alcohol, he or she could get disability benefits based on that condition, regardless of drug or alcohol use.

 Will the Impairment Improve Without Alcohol or Drugs?